sbcs-informatics/sbcs-informatics.github.io/1_1_what_is_apocrita.md

 ##### Lab specific storage
 * Each lab has a 1TB space, some labs have purchased additional storage
 * Ask your supervisor about access to your lab space
-* This is usually for medium term storage of data etc., but each lab handles the area internally
+* This is usually for medium term storage of data etc., but each lab handles their area internally

 ##### Archive